My Unbecoming: The First Mile of My Midlife Rebuild

 That is where my rebuild actually started: when the rage hit.
 And it hit hard.

-I learned how to chop wood for my fire pit, change propane tanks, work the breaker panel, repair leaky faucets and seal leaking windows.
-When I started this blog, I needed a small space for a desk so I dismantled the bunk beds in the bunk space in my RV and turned it into a cozy, small office space.
+When I started this blog, I needed a small space for a desk so I dismantled the sofa bed in my RV and turned it into a cozy, small office space.
+The desk came in a million pieces, so I put my little tool kit to good use.

 Open the account.
 Transfer the bill.
 Watch the You-Tube tutorial.
 Read the manual.
 Buy the toolkit.
 Learn the thing.
+Ask for help if the task is too big.

 It means you are about to discover what you are capable of.